Executive Leadership Team Performance Review: Evaluation Tool

 Executive Leadership Team Performance Review: Evaluation Tool in PowerPoint and Google Slides format.

-A systematic and structured approach to review the performance of a executive leadership team.
-The model has a performance and a trend axis to evaluate all team members and monitor their progress and development over time.
+This is a systematic and structured approach to reviewing the performance of an executive leadership team.
+The model has a routine and a trend axis to evaluate all team members and monitor their progress and development over time.

 Executive Team Performance Review: Evaluation Tool in PowerPoint and Google Slides format

-The tool is designed for running effective board meetings.
-Otherwise, I can be a useful tool for all team leads to review and manage the development of their team.
+The tool is designed to run effective board meetings.
+Otherwise, I can be a valuable tool for all team leads to review and manage the development of their team.

 How do you prepare a performance review for the executive leadership team?